itsharshit07/Loan-management-system-/README.md

 This project is intended solely for **educational purposes**.

-All source code, model files, and assets are provided _as-is_ without any warranties or guarantees of functionality, accuracy, or safety in real-world applications.
+All source code, and assets are provided _as-is_ without any warranties or guarantees of functionality, accuracy, or safety in real-world applications.

 You are free to explore and learn from this project, but **any external, commercial, or production use is strictly prohibited**